The Palladian Style in Country Architecture

 A house in the English style

-Improvisation within the Palladianism: an "English house" built by Oleg Carlson in the suburbs of Moscow.
-Its facades are carefully stylized as a British country palace in the Palladian style.
+An improvisation within Palladianism: an "English house" built by Oleg Karlson in the suburbs of Moscow.
+Its facades are carefully styled as a British country palace in the Palladian style.

 Palladian façades